NikhilRaikwar/HealthAI-Assistant/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR includes Hacktoberfest-related features/changes
 - [ ] I am participating in Hacktoberfest 2025

+## 👥 Contributors
+- [ ] I have added myself to the [CONTRIBUTORS.md](../CONTRIBUTORS.md) file in the appropriate section
+- [ ] I have included details about my contribution (type, description, PR link)

+**Note**: Please add yourself to the CONTRIBUTORS.md file following the format provided.
+This helps us recognize and celebrate all contributors!

 ## 🔗 Related Issues
 Fixes #(issue number)
 Closes #(issue number)